 Vision School is Gigi and Scott’s growing priority for empowering children and the poor.
 We believe it is here that we can best serve the most children in a cost-effective manner.

-This non-profit school educates 267 students in grades pre-school through Grade 5.
+This non-profit school educates 267 students in grades pre-school through Grade 5 (2019) and it is growing each year.
 In charitable schools, it is a federal policy that local government chooses those who are most in need, including orphans, some with HIV.
 A majority of the students are raised by single parents, or by other family members.
 All live in the adjacent urban slums and struggle for money to survive, usually making items for sale.
 There is no “welfare” system in Ethiopia—people get by the best they can.

 Meet the Christian founders